+(a1) The units' digits of a perfect square follow the pattern 1,4,9,6, 5,6,9,4,1,0.
+The digit 2 as a units' digit does not belong to this pattern.
+Therefore, it is not a perfect square.

+OR

-- (a) The last digits of a perfect square follow the pattern 1,4,9,6, 5,6,9,4,1,0.
-The digit 2, the last digit does not belong to this pattern.
-Therefore it is not a perfect square.
-OR - (b) A perfect square leaves a remainder 1,4 or 0 when divided by 8.
-122 leaves a remainder of 2 and therefore it is not a perfect square. - (c) 11^2 is 121, 12^2 is 144.
-So all numbers between these two numbers have to have their square roots between 11 and 12 and are therefore not perfect squares.
+(a2) A perfect square leaves a remainder 1,4 or 0 when divided by 8.
+122 leaves a remainder of 2 and therefore it is not a perfect square.

+OR

+(a3) 112 is 121, 122 is 144.
+So, all numbers between these two numbers will have their square roots between 11 and 12 and are therefore not perfect squares.

 Ensure that students articulate their reasons correctly and discuss as many arguments as possible in the class.

-Notice that some of these arguments may not work for some numbers 356 has the last digit 6 and leaves a remainder 4 when divided by 8.
-So arguments of the form (a) and (b) will not work in this case.
-However an argument can be built up along the lines of (c).
+(b1) Notice that some of these arguments may not work for some numbers 356 has the last digit 6 and leaves a remainder 4 when divided by 8.
+So, arguments of the form (a1) and (a2) will not work in this case.
+However, an argument can be built up along the lines of (c).

 Other reasons like

-- (d) A perfect square leaves a remainder 1 or 0 when divided by 3, where as 356 leaves a remainder 2.
-Hence it is not a perfect square can also come up.
-In the case of 340 some students may come up with reasons like. - (e) A perfect square if it has the units digit 0, must have the hundreds digit 0 as well.
+(b2) A perfect square leaves a remainder 1 or 0 when divided by 3, but 356 leaves a remainder 2, hence it is not a perfect square can also come up.

+(c1) In the case of 340 some students may come up with reasons like.

+A perfect square that has the units' digit 0, must have 0 at the hundreds' place too.
 This is not the case with 340 and therefore it is not a perfect square.

 Encourage students to come up with as many arguments as they can.
-Also you may want to try this exercise with more numbers.
+Also, you may want to try this exercise with more numbers.

-Also notice that the patterns here are stated as "The squares of all odd numbers are in column I"

-or equivalently "If a number is the square of an odd number it is in column I".
+Notice that the patterns here are stated as "The squares of all odd numbers are in column I" or equivalently "If a number is the square of an odd number, it is in column I".
 This does not imply that "all numbers in column I are squares of odd numbers." or equivalently "If a number is in column I it is the square of an odd number"

-For example the number 425 is in column I, but not a perfect square.
-There are many more numbers i column I which are not perfect squares.
+For example, the number 425 is in column I, but not a perfect square.
+There are many more numbers in column I which are not perfect squares.
 The same holds about the other properties as well.
 Using the language of mathematics, last digit being one of 1,4,9,6,5 or 0, or leaving remainders 0, 1 or 4 when divided by 8 are necessary conditions for a number to be a square.
-They are not sufficient conditions.

-Use sufficient examples to help students appreciate this.
-By this argument, it is very much possible that a number satisfies all of these conditions and is still not a perfect square -
+But these conditions are not enough to say that the numbers which satisfy these conditions will be perfect squares.
+Hence, they are not sufficient conditions.
+Use a variety of examples to help students appreciate this.
+By this argument, it is very much possible that a number satisfies all of the above conditions and is still not a perfect square -